Overview

 Issues

-• The lack of specific spending details in Section 2 makes it difficult to determine if the reauthorization might inadvertently favor a particular organization or individual, which raises concerns about transparency and accountability.
+There is a lack of specific spending details in the text, making it difficult to determine if the allocated funds might favor a particular organization or individual, raising concerns about transparency and accountability in the use of government funds.
+(Section 2)

 Sections